 Probably the biggest attraction of GEICO is the profit margin advantage it enjoys.
-The ratio of underwriting profit to premiums earned in 1949 was 27.5% for GEICO as compared to 6.7% for the 135 stock casualty and surety companies summarized by Best's.
+The ratio of underwriting profit to premiums earned in 1949 was 27.5% ums earned in 1949 was 27.5% for GEICO as compared to 6.7% for the 135 stock casualty and surety companies summarized by Best's.
 As experience turned for the worse in 1950, Best's aggregate's profit margin dropped to